-- The town of Prince Albert will have a population of 10 000 by 2030, from 7 849 in 2016. - The town of Laingsburg will have a population 7545 in 2030, from 6150. - Murraysburg the fourth largest town in the Central Karoo will grow from 5224 in 2016 to 5682 in 2030. - Leeu-Gamka will grow from 2984 in 2016 to 3802 in 2030. - The growth or decline in non-urban populations in the Central Karoo are less easy to predict as it is unclear if these populations will move more towards urban centres and agriculture decline due to water scarcity or if these populations will grow due to agricultural innovation and expansion.
-Nevertheless, non-urban populations are significant - of not sparsely distributed - in the region.
+- The town of Prince Albert will have a population of 10 000 by 2030, from 7 849 in 2016. - The town of Laingsburg will have a population 7545 in 2030, from 6150. - Murraysburg the fourth largest town in the Central Karoo - will grow from 5224 in 2016 to 5682 in 2030. - Leeu-Gamka will grow from 2984 in 2016 to 3802 in 2030. - The growth or decline in non-urban populations in the Central Karoo are less easy to predict as it is unclear if these populations are likely to move towards urban centres due to decline in agricultural production as a result of water scarcity or if these populations will grow due to agricultural innovation and expansion.
+Nevertheless, non-urban populations are significant if not sparsely distributed in the region.

-In terms of households and land requirements for development in each town into the future, as shown in Figure xx and Figure xx below, the following is evident (please note the assumption of an average gross dwelling unity density of 25 dwelling units per hectare):
+In terms of households and land requirements for development in each town into the future, as shown in Figure 4.5 and Figure 4.6 below, the following is evident (please note the assumption of an average gross dwelling unity density of 25 dwelling units per hectare)1:

-- Beaufort West (the town) will need to accommodate 885 new households by 2030, equating to approximately 35 hectares. - Prince Albert (the town) will need to accommodate 625 new households by 2030, equating to 25 hectares. - Laingsburg (the town) will need to accommodate 405 new households by 2030, equating to approximately 16 hectares. - Murraysburg will accommodate 133 new households, translating to 5 hectares by 2030. - Leeu-Gamka will accommodate 238 new households, translating to 10 hectares needed by 2030.
+- Beaufort West (the town) will need to accommodate 885 new households by 2030, equating to approximately 35 hectares of land. - Prince Albert (the town) will need to accommodate 625 new households by 2030, equating to 25 hectares of land. - Laingsburg (the town) will need to accommodate 405 new households by 2030, equating to approximately 16 hectares of land. - Murraysburg will accommodate 133 new households, translating to 5 hectares by 2030. - Leeu-Gamka will accommodate 238 new households, translating to 10 hectares needed by 2030.